 For car enthusiasts, it's always enthralling to watch classic vehicles appear on the silver screen, whether they're piloted by the dashing hero or the nefarious villain.
 Engines roar, tires squeal, and inevitably some unfortunate street vendor's fruit stand gets knocked over during the chaos.
 But in the end, these cameos can provide new appreciation for our favorite vehicles, and also inspire younger generations to learn to love these cars as we do.
 The 2000 action film "Gone in 60 Seconds" has an incredible lineup of classics, with the most recognizable being a '67 Mustang known as "Eleanor."

-Prior to filming, a stable of 11 cars were built by Cinema Vehicle Services in North Hollywood, California.
+In the mid-1990s, Disney acquired the rights to the film and began working on a remake with producer Jerry Bruckheimer.
+Prior to filming the 2000 remake of "Gone in 60 Seconds," a stable of 11 Eleanor Mustangs were built by Cinema Vehicle Services in North Hollywood, California.
 The cars were based on a design by Steve Stanford and Chip Foose, and Foose reportedly based his sketches on "what he thought Carroll Shelby would want to see as a modern-day GT500."

 The 1967 Mustang pictured here is said to be one of only three of the movie cars that still exist.
 It recently underwent a full rotisserie restoration at the original builder, Cinema Vehicle Services.
 The Pepper Gray Metallic paint, black stripes, custom 10-spoke wheels with spinner center caps, wood-rimmed steering wheel, and even the Hurst shifter with "Go-Baby-Go" button are all present, just as they were in the movie.